 As a former student of the arts growing up in musical theatre, studying both piano and clarinet and dancing ballet for nineteen years, Heard remains a committed supporter of the arts in all forms and enjoys international travel.

 She is lifetime member of the NAACP and member of Delta Sigma Theta Sorority, Inc.

-She is the proud wife of Howard Heard and daughter of Annie Lee and Robert S. Maxwell, Jr. now deceased.
+She is the proud wife of Howard D. Heard and daughter of Annie Lee and Robert S. Maxwell, Jr. now deceased.

 Paid for by Ohio Legislative Black Caucus Foundation

 550 East Walnut Street, Columbus, Ohio 43215 | Email: firstname.lastname@example.org